imliuyzh/lfs101x-notes/chapter3.md

 ## Kernel, init and Services

 ### The Linux Kernel
 The boot loader loads both the kernel and an initial RAM–based file system (initramfs) into memory, so it can be used directly by the kernel.
 When the kernel is loaded in RAM, it immediately initializes and configures the computer’s memory and also configures all the hardware attached to the system.
-This includes all processors, I/O subsystems, storage devices, etc. The kernel also loads some necessary user space applications.
+The kernel also loads some necessary user space applications.

 ### /sbin/init and Services
 Once the kernel has set up all its hardware and mounted the root filesystem, the kernel runs /sbin/init.
 This then becomes the initial process, which then starts other processes to get the system running.
 Most other processes on the system trace their origin ultimately to init; exceptions include the so-called kernel processes.
 These are started by the kernel directly, and their job is to manage internal operating system details.